 The EU public procurement rules govern the way in which public bodies purchase goods, services and works, and seek to guarantee equal access to and fair competition for public contracts within the EU market.

 The European Commission published proposals to revise the then EU public procurement Directive at the end of 2011.
 The proposals went through a lengthy EU decision-making process lasting one year and half and which culminated with an informal agreement on the new EU Directive in June 2013.

 The NHS European Office engaged extensively with the revision process, briefing EU decision-makers on NHS views and putting forward proposals on how to improve the proposed text (see our background page on the proposals).

 Following a lengthy negotiation process, the European Parliament voted to approve the new Directive on public procurement on 15 January 2014.
-Read our press release and download a copy of the full text of the Directive.
+Download a copy of the full text of the Directive.